Paolo Imbalzano

 • a constant sense of anxiety, pressure, or alertness

-• panic, chronic stress, or feeling easily triggered
+• chronic stress or feeling easily triggered

 • social anxiety, phobias, or health-related worries